ernestobone98/laser-clinic-backend/README.md

 - Never commit sensitive information to version control
 - Keep your `.env` file secure and never share it
 - Use HTTPS in production
+- Passwords are now hashed with bcrypt; existing user passwords need to be reset to use the new hashing method

 ## License